maxbechtold/tante-emmas/src/hints/tasks.md

 ----

-* Since output sinks are foreign to the JVM the only option to include output is to mock it and to verify the outputs
+* Since output sinks are external to the JVM the only option to include output is to mock it and to verify the outputs
 * There are two ways to give testrecorder a hint which methods consume output and have to be mocked
-  * Annotate the input methods with `@Output`
+  * Annotate the output methods with `@Output`
   * Or adjust the `AgentConfig`s method `getOutputs`
   * Note that each argument of a tagged method is recorded and verified later on
 * So find the output method and tag it